aiqency/Terraform-Hands-On/README.md

 * One Routing table attached to the IGW
 * One Routing table attached to the nat gateway
-* One public and one private subnet for each AZ
+* One public and one private subnet in each AZ
 * One Ec2 instance per subnet

 ![Alt text](/diagram.png?raw=true "Optional Title")